FARHANVA/House-Price-Predictor/README.md

 ## 📊 Dataset Overview

-The dataset contains information about housing in Boston suburbs, with 13 input features such as:
+The dataset contains information about the housing in Boston suburbs, with 13 input features such as:
 - 🏙️ CRIM: Crime rate
 - 🏠 RM: Average number of rooms
 - 🌊 CHAS: Proximity to Charles River